Artemmkin/infrastructure-as-code-tutorial/docs/03-scripts.md

 ```
 NOTE: If you get an `offending ECDSA key` error, use the suggested removal command.

 NOTE: If you get the error `Permission denied (publickey).`, this probably means that your ssh-agent no longer has the raddit-user private key added.
 This easily happens if the Google Cloud Shell goes to sleep and wipes out your session.
 Check via issuing `ssh-add -l`.

+If you get a message to the effect that your agent is not running, type ``eval `ssh-agent` `` and then `ssh-add -l`.
 You should see something like `2048 SHA256:bII5VsQY3fCWXEai0lUeChEYPaagMXun3nB9U2eoUEM /home/betz4871/.ssh/raddit-user (RSA)`.
 If you do not, re-issue the command `ssh-add ~/.ssh/raddit-user` and re-confirm with `ssh-add -l`.

 Connect to the VM via SSH:
 ```bash
 $ ssh raddit-user@${INSTANCE_IP}